mk12/blog/posts/prisoner-dilemma.md

 (define defect 2)
 ```

 Next, we'll implement the history object.
-A _history_ is a list of moves from newest to oldest.
-A _move_ is an object containing the choices made by both players on that turn, and we'll represent it by a list of two items:
+A <dfn>history</dfn> is a list of moves from newest to oldest.
+A <dfn>move</dfn> is an object containing the choices made by both players on that turn, and we'll represent it by a list of two items:

 ```scheme
 (define make-move list)